e5-tu-do/lhcb_pid_resample/README.md

 However, in some cases it is better to avoid the track multiplicity as an input variable, which at the moment still requires some small modifications in the code.

 ### 2. Download raw data from EOS.

+This needs to be run from a location where EOS access is supported.

 Data must be downloaded for any particle type who's PID should be resampled.
 Since this is a tedious process, we recommend you store the downloaded files locally and keep them for around for future analyses.
 You only need to